*This post may contain affiliate links for which I earn commissions.*

 If cropping of photos is needed, make fade pencil markings on the back of the photos and then crop the photos to your desired sizes with your pair of scissors or paper trimmer.

 OK, you can choose to mat or not mat your photos.
-Matting will make your photos stand out more, draw your eyes to the focal photo, and add a pretty border around the photos.
-You can use cardstock, patterned papers, fabric, and other materials as your photo mats.
+Matting will make your photos stand out more, draw your eyes to the focal photo and add a pretty border around the photos.
+You can use cardstock, patterned paper, fabric and other materials as your photo mats.

-If you’ve already planned out your placement of elements, you would know where your photos should go, so adhere your cropped photos to your scrapbook page with acid-free glue.
+If you’ve already planned out your placement of elements, you would know where your photos should go and the next step would be to adhere your cropped photos to your scrapbook page with acid-free adhesive.

 6) Page Title